Usage

 Tip

-If you plan to use phone teleoperation, data collection, or policy inference, we recommend familiarizing yourself with these components in simulation first before using them on the real robot.
+If you plan to use phone teleoperation, data collection, or policy inference on the real robot, we recommend trying these components in simulation first.
 You can find instructions in the Usage section of the codebase README.

 General safety

 It is very important to monitor the robot closely at all times during operation.
 The mobile base is equipped with powerful motors, which can cause damage or injury if not handled properly.
-The open-source software includes the following safety features to improve the safety of operation:
+The open-source software includes the following safety features to help mitigate risk:

 Enabling device

-Both teleoperation and policy inference use a mobile phone as an enabling device (dead man's switch).
-This means the robot will only carry out movement when the user is actively enabling the robot using the phone.
-If the user stops providing input or the connection drops, then the robot will stop moving, helping to prevent unintended movements of the robot.
+Both teleoperation and policy inference use a mobile phone as an enabling device (deadman switch).
+This means the robot will only move while the user is actively enabling the robot.
+If the user stops providing input or the connection is lost, then the robot will stop moving.
+This helps prevent unintended robot movements.

 Torque limits

-The base controller uses torque limits for the mobile base motors to prevent the robot from exerting excessive forces.
-These limits are set much lower than the maximum torque capacity of the motors.
-Here is a video showing the torque limits in action:
+The base controller applies torque limits to the mobile base motors to prevent the base from exerting excessive forces.
+These limits are set to a small fraction of the maximum torque capacity of the motors.
+Here is a video demonstration showing the torque limits in action:

 Compliant arm

-Additionally, the Kinova arm controller is compliant, allowing the arm to yield when subjected to external forces, preventing damage to itself and the environment.
+The arm controller is compliant, allowing the arm to yield when it encounters external forces.
+This behavior helps prevent damage to both the arm and its surrounding environment.

 Note

 Additional safety measures are highly recommended, especially if you plan to modify the low-level controller.
-Here are some examples:
+Examples of additional measures include:

 - E-stop on the mobile base